About the indicator

 Changes over time

-- Between 2000 and 2021, Alberta saw an overall decrease of annual average and peak concentrations of SO2 when averaged across all monitoring stations (Figures 2a and 2b, respectively).
-This trend is consistent with trends across Canada as technology improves for industrial emissions sources.
+- Between 2000 and 2023, Alberta saw a statistically significant decrease of annual average and peak concentrations of SO2 when averaged across all monitoring stations (Figures 2a and 2b, respectively).
+This trend is consistent with trends across Canada as technology improves for removal of SO2 from industrial emissions sources.

-- Edmonton, Calgary and Fort McMurray saw decreasing trends in annual average SO2 concentrations.
-Grande Prairie, Lethbridge, Medicine Hat and Red Deer saw no significant trends.
+- Edmonton and Calgary saw statistically significant decreasing trends in annual average SO2 concentrations.
+Other major population centres (Fort McMurray, Grande Prairie, Lethbridge, Medicine Hat and Red Deer) saw no statistically significant trends in annual average SO2.

 - Peak SO2 concentrations also decreased in Calgary and Fort McMurray.
-No trend in peak SO2 was detected for the other major population centres.
+This decrease was statistically significant.
+No statistically significant trend in peak SO2 was detected for other major population centres in Alberta.

 Figure 2a.
-Trends in annual average SO2 concentrations over time
+Trends in annual average SO2 concentrations from 2000 to 2023 at large population centres in Alberta

 Chart data table